MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Programming 1 Subject Outline.md

 2.2.
 Fluent application of engineering techniques, tools and resources.

 2.3.
-Application of systematic engineering synthesis and design processes.
+Application of systematic engineering synthesis and design [[processes]].

 3.2.
 Effective oral and written communication in professional and lay domains.